-Dangerous behaviors (such as spending great sums of money or driving too fast).
+Dangerous behaviours (such as spending great sums of money or driving too fast).

-These behaviors can either irritate or exhaust family members while the episode lasts.
+These behaviours can either irritate or exhaust family members while the episode lasts.
 The manic and depressive episodes can also be overwhelming and even frightening..

 Family members may also want to seek supportive therapy from any of the following: